projectNEWM/newm-batcher-v1/README.md

 If the user wishes to generate a wallet then press 1.
 It will display a seed phrase for the user to write down then it will generate the required keys.
 If the user wishes to use an existing wallet then press 2.
 It will prompt the user to type in there seed phrase in a single line with single spaces between each word.
 If entered correctly then the script will generate the required keys.
 Any other key will exit the script.
 The script is designed to prevent overwriting.

-After successfully setting up the wallet, the keys folder will contain two sets of files, one for the batcher and the other for the collateral, corresponding to the zeroth and first key paths from the seed phrase.
+After successfully setting up the wallet, the keys folder will contain two sets of files, one for the batcher and the other for the collateral, corresponding to the zeroth and first key paths from the root key.

 ```bash
 # batcher keys